 All of these alcohols have a high amount of histamine and/or sugar, which tend to make Alcohol Flush Reaction symptoms much worse.
 Let me explain.
 First, since alcohol already causes dehydration in the body, you’re essentially doubling that by adding sugar, which also causes dehydration.
 They are also both processed through the liver, and if you have an alcohol intolerance, this will make your symptoms even worse.
 Second, histamine is a chemical that the body makes when it responds to allergies, so if you are sensitive to histamine already and you are adding more histamine from the alcohol you consume, you will feel the effects of Alcohol Flush Reaction much more severely.

-Fortunately, there are three types of alcohol with low histamine that are likely to minimize symptoms.
+Fortunately, there are four types of alcohol with low histamine that are likely to minimize symptoms.
 Please note that all of these should be unflavored, since flavored = added sugar:

 Best alcohol for Asian flush / glow:

 2) White Tequila

 4) White Rum

 @glowless.co Part 2: Low histamine drinks I recommend for reducing your symptoms related to histamine intolerance and alcohol flush reaction or asian glow. #alcoholflush #lowhistamine #histamine #lowhistaminediet #greenscreen ♬ MONACO – Bad Bunny